-You’re drifting off at 10 p.m. when your 7-year-old screams bloody murder.
-You race to her bedside in full rescue mode — only to find it’s a nightmare.
+You’re just starting to doze off when your child suddenly screams bloody murder.
+You race to their room in full rescue mode.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy